Crossroads Caring Scotland: National context

 Carers are viewed by the government as an important resource and in recent years have been given increasing recognition in health and social care policy.
 Since devolution in 1999 legislation and policy for caregivers has been developed by the former Scottish Executive (now Scottish Government).

 Carers in Scotland are regarded as ‘partners’ in the provision of care.
 As a result, support services provided to carers are regarded as part of the overall package of care to the person being looked after.
 This means that carers are not seen as service users and are therefore not responsible for the cost of any service provided.
 The exception to this is when a carer is looking after their partner; in that situation their income may be taken into account during a financial assessment.

 This situation is different from that which exists in England where carers are viewed as services users in their own right and as such are liable for the cost of services provided.
 Yet, in many cases, it is not the carer who actually needs the service; it is the person being cared for who needs it because of their illness or disability.

 Controversy

-In 2017 the charity was named by the UK the Department for Business, Energy & Industrial Strategy as one of a number which had failed to pay its staff the national minimum wage.
+In 2017 the charity was named by the UK Department for Business, Energy & Industrial Strategy as one of a number which had failed to pay its staff the national minimum wage.